 Temple of Leah is Teodorico Soriano Adarna’s gesture of love to his late wife Leah Albino-Adarna, a life partner for 53 years.
 They are the grandparents of Filipina actress Ellen Adarna and owner of motel chain Queensland in Cebu.

-Tucked in Cebu City’s highland barangay of Busay, construction of Temple of Leah started in 2012 and expected to be finished by 2020.
-The temple is reportedly made up of 24 chambers that house an art gallery, museum, library and bar, among others, and adorned with life-sized statues of Roman gladiators, lions and angels all over.
+Tucked in Cebu City’s highland barangay of Busay, construction of Temple of Leah started in 2012.
+The temple is reportedly made up of 24 chambers that house an art gallery, museum, library and bar, among others.
+It is also adorned with life-sized statues of Roman gladiators, lions and angels all over.
 A wide stone steps give everyone a free access to the portico and towards the lobby where a brass 10-foot statue of Leah is erected.
 The commemorative plaque on the base of the statue reads:

 “Beloved Wife and Mother: Leah V. Albino-Adarna was chosen Matron Queen of her Alma Mater the University of Southern Philippines.
 This bronze statue portrays her composure and regal bearing when she was crowned.
 May the beholder discern her innate beauty, poise and gentleness.”

-Construction is still ongoing but the place is already open to public from 6AM to 11PM, entrance fee is P50 per person
+Temple of Leah is open to public from 6AM to 11PM, entrance fee is P50 per person

 How to Commute to Temple of Leah